Lorik1999/Assignment1/README.md

 # KEN1520 Assignment 1

-* Your Student ID: i1234567
+* Your Student ID: i6249348
-* First Name: Albert
+* First Name: Laurence
-* Last Name: Einstein
+* Last Name: Manoukian

 ## How to Hand In Your Assignment